a4lg/rust-target-feature-dispatch/README.md

 *   You want to write a `no_std` crate without dynamic dispatch capabilities,

 You will need both static and dynamic dispatching.
-However, because the huge difference between static and dynamic dispatching, you needed to write both and that can be tedious sometimes.
+However, because of huge differences between static and dynamic dispatching, you needed to write both and that can be tedious sometimes.

 ...Until now.
 This crate provides a macro to easily write both static and